dwave-examples/simple-ocean-programs/Exploring_Pegasus/README.md

 Pegasus topology.

-To run this program, type `python biclique_embedding.py N`, where N is a positive integer, will attempt to embed a biclique of size N by N onto a full P16 (the Pegasus topology at the scale of the Advantage chip).
+To run this program, type `python biclique_embedding.py N`, where N is a positive integer.
+The program will attempt to embed a biclique of size N by N onto a full P16 (the Pegasus topology at the scale of the Advantage chip).

 For example, running `python biclique_embedding.py 15` will produce the image shown below.